grocy/grocy-docker/README.md

 docker-compose up -d
 ```

+7. Log back in to Grocy, to check that the system is working

 #### Image Versioning

 Container images published by this repository currently have a human-readable format that begins with the Grocy application version number and includes an incremental integer suffix to indicate the image-build revision.